tsukuba-websci/PSiLMN/README.md

 3. Analysing the results and generating figures (`analysis.py`).

 ## Testing
-To run the tests, use the following command.
+The `/tests` directory contains a number of tests for the codebase.
+To run the tests, run the following command:
 ```
 cd tests
 poetry run pytest